SkylineCommunications/Skyline.DataMiner.CICD.Packages/Tools.Packager/README.md

   -v, --version <VERSION>                                 The version number for the artifact.
 This takes precedence
                                                           over 'build-number'.
 Supported formats: 'A.B.C', 'A.B.C.D',
                                                           'A.B.C-suffix' and 'A.B.C.D-suffix'.
-  -pn, --protocolName <PROTOCOL_NAME>                     The protocol name.
+  -pn, --protocol-name <PROTOCOL_NAME>                     The protocol name.
 Only applicable for the 'protocolvisio'
                                                           type.
   -o, --output <OUTPUT_DIRECTORY> (REQUIRED)              Directory where the package will be stored.kv -n, --name <OUTPUT_NAME>                                Name of the package.